heborras/MA_ZITI/README.md

 ## Structure of repository
 The repository contains scripts for running the algorithms presented in the master thesis of Hendrik Borras.
-The thesis itself can be found here: https://github.com/HenniOVP/MA_ZITI/blob/main/thesis/MA_HB_2021.pdf
+The thesis itself can be found here: https://raw.githubusercontent.com/HenniOVP/MA_ZITI/main/thesis/MA_HB_2021.pdf

+Please be advised that opening the PDF through github's file browser may cash the JavaScript-PDF renderer of your browser.
+This will not happen, when opening the link above, which directly displays the PDF.

 ### Automatic tuning of performance parameters, Chapter 4
 The script implementing the algorithms of Chapter \ref{chap:tune} also interacts with parts of the Chapter on Pruning.
 Thus the script is designed to be run within the Docker container created by FINN.
 The script itself can be found here: https://github.com/HenniOVP/MA_ZITI/tree/main/simd-pe-tuning